AvailLang/Avail/README.md

 If you prefer gentler guidance or more detailed information, then you should probably read the other sections below as well.

+In this document, `$PROJ` always refers to the directory into which you cloned Avail.

 QUICKSTART
 --------------------------------------------------------------------------------